eamonwong/LyricsExtractorApp/README.md

 # Why You’ll Love It
 🎤 Tired of searching multiple websites for lyrics?
 With this app, you can:

--Instantly get lyrics and album art in one place.
+- Instantly get lyrics and album art in one place.
 - Keep track of your favourite songs using the search history.
 - Easily open Spotify or Genius pages to explore more about the song.